Rutan Quickie: Construction and flight tests

 Construction of the prototype commenced in August 1977 at the Rutan Aircraft Factory; Gene did the majority of the construction work and the prototype was completed in about 400 hours.
-The prototype Quickie registered "N77Q" (77 for 1977, Q for Quickie.) started its flight test program on November 1977.
+The prototype Quickie registered "N77Q" (77 for 1977, Q for Quickie.) started its flight test program in November 1977.
 All three of the designers flew it on the first day.
 The prototype was modified during its test program.
 The span of both the canard and main wing were increased to improve lifting ability.
 These reduced stall speed and shortened takeoff and landing distances; its attitude on the ground was also adjusted for optimal takeoff and landing.
 Originally designed with a fixed fin and only the faired tailwheel acting as the rudder, a conventional rudder was substituted.
 The steerable tailwheel allows directional control up to the point of liftoff, as the Quickie does not lift its tail during the takeoff run.
 Although it takes off at around 55 mph and its maximum speed of 126 mph is impressive for its engine power, the rate of climb is "modest".
 The flight test program was completed in mid-April 1978, five months after its first flight.